malaika112/young-dev-internship/README.md

 # YoungDev Internship Tasks

 This repository contains all the tasks completed as part of my internship with "YoungDev".
-Each task focuses on practical applications of Python and Artificial Intelligence concepts.
+Each task focuses on practical applications of Python, AI/ML, and deep learning concepts, using real-world and built-in datasets.

 ✅ Completed Tasks